 So I baked this cake for her, in her memory.
 To remind me of her, how special she was to me, and how I longed for her every time I had a parenting question or wanted to know about things I had done as a child.

 So if you’re willing to endure my blubbering through this blog post I’d be honored if you read along.
 If not, I completely understand, the recipe can be found at the end.
-But before you run to the recipe, I have to tell you about something very important.
-Something that sparked this post to begin with.

 We came here from England in 1969, I was a mere tot at only 2 years of age.
 This photo was taken on Christmas Day in 1969.
 I’m the little girl in the white coat, my older brother is wearing the dark coat with the hood, and my mother is holding my younger brother.
 The other two children were our first friends in America.

 My father was back in England gathering our life together, so we took this picture to send to him and wish him a Merry Christmas.

 My mom was a beautiful person.
 Not only on the outside, but on the inside too.
 She was tiny, 5’4″, a full 5 inches shorter than me.
 I miss her smile and her glow, she was so full of love and happiness.